pynomaly/mecoda-inat/README.md

 ## Observation

-The object `Observation` contains the information of each of the observations registered in [Minka] (https://minka-sdg.org/observations) and has the following attributes:
+The object `Observation` contains the information of each of the observations registered in [INaturalist](https://www.inaturalist.org/observations) and has the following attributes:

 | Attribute | Type | Description | Default value |
 | -------- | ---- | ----------- | ----------------- |